tpm2-software/tpm2-tools/man/tpm2_makecredential.1.md

 # DESCRIPTION

-**tpm2_makecredential**(1) - Use a TPM public key to protect a secret that is used to encrypt the AK certififcate.
+**tpm2_makecredential**(1) - Use a TPM public key to protect a secret that is used to encrypt the AK certificate.

 # OPTIONS